escodebar/trainings/slides.md

 * Some editor integrations allow you to add hunks of code to the index as well
 * Try to make groups of changes before adding them in patch mode
 * Once you grouped your changes, think of their logical order
-* Then add them and commit them
+* Then add and commit them
 * This way of adding changes to the index requires some training until you feel comfortable

 ---